Games-of-Threads/TestEX3-KFS/README.md

 ![](https://i.gyazo.com/5180c4fdda2582722803869b56e445a7.png)
 ![](https://i.gyazo.com/1972f9b69948409e7456828837da8c45.png)

-4. Detect, locate (and document) and fix as many errors as possible in the class.
-The first failed test as shown below fails on the last Assert line.
+4. The first failed test as shown below fails on the last Assert line.
 ![](https://i.gyazo.com/19da23826626e690205dbe8643097114.png)
 which means the object returned from array.get(1) doesn't exist, either it's 0 based index or other factor have a play in this.
 the code shown below doesn't clerify this, but from the exception func it can be seen 0 and below is a invalid input, so it can be assumed it's not 0 index based, however the list is a Object array, so it's possible the Get function has a error in the return command.